Free Me (Roger Daltrey song)

-"Free Me" is a song written by Russ Ballard and performed by Roger Daltrey, singer for the English rock band The Who.
-The song is on Daltrey's 1980 solo album McVicar and in the film McVicar, also released in 1980.
+"Free Me" is a song written by Russ Ballard and performed by the English rock singer Roger Daltrey, the lead vocalist for the English rock band the Who.
+The song is on Daltrey's fourth solo studio album McVicar, and in the drama film McVicar (both 1980).

-Recorded
+Background and recording

-"Free Me" was on his album McVicar.
-The song was written for the soundtrack of the film McVicar, a bio-pic of English bank robber John McVicar, that was produced by Daltrey and also featured him in the starring role.
+"Free Me" was on Daltrey's solo studio album McVicar.
+The song was written for the soundtrack of the film McVicar, a bio-pic of the English bank robber John McVicar, that was produced by Daltrey and also featured him in the starring role.

-The single was produced by Jeff Wayne and recorded at Advision Studios, London with Daltrey's vocals recorded at Air Studios, Montserrat, West Indies.
+The single was produced by Jeff Wayne and recorded at Advision Studios, London with Daltrey's vocals recorded at AIR Studios, Montserrat, West Indies.

 Charts

-The single reached #39 in the UK Singles Chart and #61 in the US.
+The single reached No. 39 on the UK singles chart and No. 53 on the US Billboard Hot 100.